chill7627/Predicting-Hurricane-Season-Impacts/DOCS/Final_Report.md

 *Figure 24: Boxplots of the f1 scores for testing different feature sets with SVC.*

-SVM classification performed best with all the wod features as features.
+SVM classification performed best with temperature as the sole feature.
 Model performance is pretty low.
-For SVC with the features available, I would choose to run with all the wod features as features.
+For SVC with the features available, I would choose to run with temperature as the only feature.
 * More research into features need to be done in order to create a better model and/or more data is needed.
 * Also, the model performed on average worse than logistic regression.